Selecting a Power Wheelchair

 Travel/Portable Power Wheelchairs

 Travel power wheelchairs are designed not only for portability but also work well in compact or crowded spaces such as apartments, stores, cruise ships or malls.
 Most of our travel/portable models are disassembled by removing the seat, battery pack and base.
 Most components are relatively light but there may be some lifting involved in moving the heaviest components.

 Folding power wheelchairs combine portability with full-time use.
 They have adaptable seating that accepts pressure-management cushions, full-coverage armrests and highly supportive backrest options.
 These models easily fit into automobile trunks or cargo areas for easy transport.

 Center-Drive Power Wheelchairs

-Center wheel drive power chairs are commonly referred to Mid-wheel drive power chairs.
+Center-wheel drive power chairs are commonly referred to as mid-wheel drive power chairs.
 Although not easily transportable without the use of an accessible van or vehicle lift, center-wheel electric wheelchairs are among the most maneuverable models available.
-In tight, confined spaces, center-wheel drive electric wheelchairs not only require far less maneuvering than other power wheelchairs they are also quite easy to operate.
+In tight, confined spaces, center-wheel drive electric wheelchairs not only require far less maneuvering than other power wheelchairs, they are also quite easy to operate.

 Guide to Center-Drive Power Wheelchairs

 Front Wheel Drive Power Wheelchairs